ATNF/askapsdp/Code/README.txt

 install_scripts = ~/bin
 <<< End on previous line

+cd ~
 mkdir -p lib/python
 mkdir -p bin

 Add ~/bin to $PATH
 Add ~/lib/python to $PYTHONPATH

-The above steps make installs go to the specified directories instead of site-packages which do not require root permission.
+The above steps make installs go to the specified directories which do not require root permission.

 Installing setuptools (http://peak.telecommunity.com/DevCenter/setuptools)
 =====================
-Python needs to be configured work with setuptools.
-To do this go to ThirdPartyLibraries/Python/setuptools and run the following command: cd Tools/Dev/setuptools python ez_setup.py
+Python needs to be configured to work with setuptools.
+To do this, execute the following commands: cd svnCONRAD/Tools/Dev/setuptools python ez_setup.py

 Installing recursivebuild
 =========================
-cd Tools/Dev/recursivebuild
+cd svnCONRAD/Tools/Dev/recursivebuild
 python setup.py install

-This will install the tiny module in the standard python path so that it can be in the many setup.py scripts to hierarchically build the repository.
+This will install this tiny module in the standard python path, so that it can hierarchically build the repository in the many setup.py scripts.

 Installing Tools
 ================
-cd Tools
+cd svnCONRAD/Tools
 python setup.py -q install

 Installing ThirdPartyLibraries
 ==============================
-cd ThirdPartyLibraries
+cd svnCONRAD/ThirdPartyLibraries
 python setup.py -q install

-Additional repositories
+Additional repositories (eg svnComputing/AutoBuild)
 =======================
 Build first Tools, then ThirdPartyLibraries and finally the Code directory.
 In each case the command is: